twistapps/request-for-mirror-docs/_docs/01-overview.md

 ### Why use Request instead of standard Mirror workflow?
-Imagine there's some data you need to get from a server, but you don't want to synchronize it with [SyncVar]s repeatedly (if that data is rarely needed or to abolish some possibilities to cheat).
+Imagine there's some data you need to get from a server, but you don't want to synchronize it with [SyncVar]s repeatedly (if that data is rarely needed or to restrict access to data by some conditions to prevent cheating).

 Then there are two possible solutions:
 - [Interest Management](https://mirror-networking.gitbook.io/docs/interest-management/custom) -